 Us Londoners are lucky in that many of our biggest and best museums are free to visit — though most do accept (and encourage) donations to help with their upkeep, so consider dropping a couple of quid into the box if you can afford to.

-You can visit historic artefacts, world-famous paintings, dinosaurs and rockets, without paying a penny — and, crucially, you'll stay dry and warm whatever the weather.
+You can visit historic artefacts, world-famous paintings, dinosaurs and planes, without paying a penny — and, crucially, you'll stay dry and warm whatever the weather.
 Do note that although entry to these museums and their permanent collections is free, there may be a charge for special events and temporary exhibitions.
-There's often quite a queue to get into some of these places during school holidays too, so it's worth booking your (free) entry ticket in advance if you can.
+There's often quite a queue to get into some of these during school holidays too, so it's worth booking your (free) entry ticket in advance.

 NATURAL HISTORY MUSEUM: Probably London's most famous family museum, not least because of the dinosaurs.
-Best spots in the Natural History Museum for kids are the Dinosaur Gallery (the animatronic t-rex is a favourite, though we have seen it scare younger kids), the Mammals Gallery, with its lifesized stuffed animals, and the Volcanoes and Earthquakes Gallery, which has an earthquake simulator recreating the effects on the 1995 Kobe earthquake.
+Best spots in the Natural History Museum for kids are the Dinosaur Gallery (the animatronic t-rex is a favourite, though we have seen it scare younger kids), the Mammals Gallery, with its stuffed animals, and the Volcanoes and Earthquakes Gallery, which has an earthquake simulator recreating the effects on the 1995 Kobe earthquake.
 The Earth Hall escalator (pictured above) is pretty damn cool too, and might even elicit a 'wow' from the most stubbornly unimpressable of teens.
-Plus, the museum's just opened new gardens in July 2024.
-There's a picnic space on the lower ground floor, where you can eat a packed lunch.
+Plus, the museum has new gardens, complete with dinosaur, ideal if the weather's on your side.
+There's a picnic space on the lower ground floor.

-SCIENCE MUSEUM: Right next door to the Natural History Museum, the Science Museum has several big hitters of its own: rockets and spacecraft, a real piece of the moon, planes, a prosthetic arm...
-The museum also has two picnic areas, on levels -1 and 3, so you can bring sandwiches if you like.
+SCIENCE MUSEUM: Next door to the Natural History Museum, the Science Museum has several big hitters of its own: planes, a prosthetic arm, and its recently revamped Space Gallery.
+The museum also has two picnic areas, on levels -1 and 3, so bring sandwiches if you like.

 HORNIMAN MUSEUM: Specialising in both natural history and cultural artefacts from around the world, the Horniman Museum in Forest Hill is exactly what a museum should be.
 Full of glass cabinets with fascinating things to look at, but plenty to make it appealing to younger visitors, and small enough that nobody gets bored.
 Aromatic herbs used by Bhutanese ritual healers in the Himalayas, and intricate kites from Afghanistan are among the objects in the World Gallery, while the Music Gallery is home to all manner of unusual instruments.
-Note that the Natural History Gallery — usually home to the famous overstuffed walrus — is closed until 2026, but do make time to visit the gardens for spectacular views back towards central London.
+Note that the Natural History Gallery — usually home to the famous overstuffed walrus — is currently closed, but do make time to visit the gardens for spectacular views towards central London.
+The Horniman also has a free Octonauts Adventure trail (until November 2026).

-MUSEUM OF LONDON DOCKLANDS: Sister venue of the currently closed Museum of London, but worth a visit in its own right, Museum of London Docklands is based in a former sugar warehouse.
-Permanent displays cover topics including the history of that very building, as well as Docklands during the war, and London's links to the slave trade.
-But, likely to be most popular with youngsters (and, if we're being completely honest, ourselves) is Sailortown, a recreation of a London district close to the Docks, complete with cobbled street, shopfronts, and even a pub.
+LONDON MUSEUM DOCKLANDS: Sister venue of the currently closed London Museum, London Museum Docklands is based in a former sugar warehouse.
+Permanent displays cover topics including the history of this very building, as well as the Docklands during the war, and London's links to the slave trade.
+Likely to be most popular with youngsters (and, if we're being completely honest, ourselves) is Sailortown, a recreation of a London district close to the Docks, complete with cobbled street, shopfronts and even a pub.

 BRITISH MUSEUM: An absolute behemoth of an institution, the British Museum can be overwhelming even for adults.
 Thankfully, there's a special Families Desk (open weekends and school holidays), where visitors with children can pick up trails and activity packs to keep little ones entertained.
 Enter via the main entrance, go through to the Great Court and turn left to find it.
 Alternatively, explore the museum's 60+ galleries by theme, depending on what they're studying at school — Egyptians, Romans, Greeks and Sutton Hoo all have their own dedicated spaces.